Skip to main content Skip to navigation

 Astronomy and Astrophysics Group

-You can browse the refereed publications of our group in this ADS library and you can see some of our recent news on our group feed on X (Twitter) at https://x.com/warwickastro and on the Department of Physics account at https://x.com/warwickphysics
+You can browse our research activities as well as the refereed publications of our group in this ADS library and you can see some of our recent news on our group feed on X (Twitter) at https://x.com/warwickastro and on the Department of Physics account at https://x.com/warwickphysics

 News

-31 May 2024: The Astronomy & Astrophysics Group was founded in September 2003 with just a single permanent academic: Tom Marsh.
+7 September 2024: The Astronomy & Astrophysics Group was founded in September 2003 with just a single permanent academic: Tom Marsh.
 Since then the group has grown substantially; it now comprises more than 80 researchers in diverse fields that cover a vast range of scales across the Universe.
 In the two decades since the group's founding we have carried out some fascinating research that has made significant contributions to a range of fields.
-We will be hosting a conference at Warwick, September 4-6, to both celebrate Tom's legacy and the achievements of the group (so far) that he set up.
+We have hosted a conference at Warwick, September 4-6, to both celebrate Tom's legacy and the achievements of the group (so far) that he set up.
 See the conference web page for further details.

 31 May 2024: Thermonuclear supernovae are terminal explosions of compact stars known as white dwarfs.
 These brilliant explosions contribute to the chemical enrichment of galaxies and act as probes of the distant Universe, but the mechanism through which they explode remains a mystery.
 One method of constraining the explosion physics is by examining the structure and composition of the material ejected during the explosion, however modelling this material is challenging.
 A team of researchers led by Warwick Prize Fellow Dr. Mark Magee is working to better understand thermonuclear supernovae by using machine learning to speed up these computationally intensive simulations.
 By comparing emulated models from neural networks to observations of supernovae, the team is able to determine the likely mechanism through which different supernovae exploded.
 This pilot study shows the significant improvements over existing modelling techniques and work is underway expanding this to include the full variety of explosions predicted for thermonuclear supernovae.
 Learn more in the MNRAS paper and Warwick press release.